 Azure high-performance computing for health and life sciences

-Accelerate insights in genomics, precision medicine, and clinical trials with near-infinite high-performance bioinformatics infrastructure.
+Accelerate insights in genomic analysis, precision medicine, medical imaging, and clinical trials with near-infinite high-performance bioinformatics infrastructure.

-Gain deeper insights from medical data by deploying analytics and machine learning tools on top of simulation data.
+Gain deeper insights from medical data by deploying analytics and machine learning tools on top of clinical trial simulation data.

 Health and life sciences HPC scenarios

-Overcome the challenges of scale, collaboration, and compliance —while minimizing cost and complexity— by using Azure for genomic computation.
+Overcome the challenges of scale, collaboration, and compliance—while minimizing cost and complexity—by using Azure for genomic analysis and computation.
 Take advantage of industry-leading privacy, local compliance, and performance capabilities.

 Proteomics scientists use Azure to do the heavy lifting of sharing peptide data.Watch now